-Women are beginning to realize that there is no suitable substitute for the protection, and support, provided to them by the Christian men they foolishly reviled and abandoned.
+Women are beginning to realize that there is no suitable substitute for the protection, and support, provided to them by the Christian men whom they foolishly reviled and abandoned decades ago.

-So, in another misguided effort to replace the “no longer necessary” Christian men in their lives, they have turned, with ever-increasing numbers, to the government, for redress, expanding socialism even farther, as they foolishly march along.
+So, in another misguided effort to replace the “inconvenient” or “no longer necessary” Christian men in their lives, they have turned, with ever-increasing numbers, to the government, for redress, expanding socialism even farther, as they foolishly march off a cliff.

-Ninety years later, women are now left unsupported, alone and rudderless, while looking to the government to solve all of their ever-mounting, self-inflicted wounds.
+Ninety years after acquiring the vote, they have voted themselves out of house, home and husbands.
+They are now left unsupported, alone, aged and rudderless, while looking to the government to solve all of their ever-mounting, self-inflicted wounds.

 Out of sheer desperation, women are foolishly turning by the millions to “big brother” government to replace the disenfranchised men in their now dysfunctional, dead-end lives.